Wednesday, August 31, 2022

 Remember how a few years ago I started going on and on about framing?
 The detour repelled 75% of my previous readership, most of whom were here for food porn, not to hear the jolly chow guy expound abstract philosphical bullshit.

 The rest of you were dubious but patient (and I thank you).
-You figured I was indulging some obsessive yaya, even when I linked it in with such practical concerns as human happiness, autism, addiction, depression (here and here), creativity, art, cosmology, theology, and much more.
+You figured I was indulging some obsessive yaya, even when I linked it in with such practical concerns as human happiness, autism, addiction, depression (here and here), creativity, art, theology, messiahs, and much more.

 Well, here is the opening message of this year's CPAC, the most important mainstream American conservative gathering and forum: